 Just finished a magnificent dinner at Oxlot 9 at Southern Hotel ~ Covington, Louisiana.
 Had scallops, frog legs,…

 Historic downtown Covington Louisiana is a popular shopping and festival destination.
-Be sure to visit the throwback HJ Smith & Sons General Store and Museum, Acquistapace’s Covington Supermarket (it is fascinating), also order an ice cream flight at Hoodoo.
+Be sure to visit the throwback HJ Smith & Sons General Store and Museum, fascinating Acquistapace’s Covington Supermarket (with 10k cheese samples), and order an ice cream flight at Hoodoo.

 — Airboat Tours by Arthur Matherne in Des Allemandes LA